What is customer delight?

 That’s because the customer is now keenly aware when a company isn’t doing enough to delight them at every opportunity, with 73% suggesting that the experience they receive is the key way to earn their loyalty.

 Last but by no means least: when you build a company culture that’s designed to delight customers, your employees will benefit too.
-Delivering positive customer experiences makes employees 1.5 more engaged than those at organisations that focus less on exceeding the customer’s expectations.
+Delivering positive customer experiences makes employees 1.5 more engaged than those at organizations that focus less on exceeding the customer’s expectations.

 How to delight your customers